namtruong244/nd990-image-processing-microservice/README.md

 * The project demonstrates an understanding of a good cloud git process

 All project code is stored in a GitHub repository.
-There are two branches - one for development (dev, development) and one master.
+There are two branches - one for development (develop) and one master.

 ### Development Server